Dmither/Streamlit_Tutorial/README.md

 st.write(car, button)
 ```

-## Download button

-Allows to download a file with a specific name, and returns error if file is not found.
+A `download_button` allows to download a file with a specific name, and returns error if file is not found.

 ```python
 st.image('./python-streamlit-files-main/image.jpg', caption='image.jpg')